Pinhole Camera

 My pinhole camera consists of:

-• ‘Lens’: Actually there’s no lens.
-Instead, there is a piece of aluminum foil in which a hole (the ‘pinhole’) has been made with a sewing needle.
-It is taped in place over the hole in the body.
+• ‘Lens’: Actually there’s no lens, just a pinhole made with a sewing needle in a piece of household aluminum foil.
+It is taped in place over the 1.5 cm hole in the body.

 Pinhole camera interior and back